| The

 observed portrait of friendship and everyday intrigue in a

 world where everyone has a story.
+Blending

 humour, warmth, and a touch of mystery, Amateurs is a celebration